 Deadline for Submission: 4 p.m. on Tuesday,

 The University of Michigan prepares its students for lives of significant international engagement.
-In line with this mission, and with support from the offices of the Vice Provost for International Affairs and the Senior Vice Provost for Academic Affairs, CRLT is awarding two-year grants for courses that expand and enrich international themes, particularly in courses or departments with international connections as well as in those where international connections are not obvious.
+In line with this mission, and with support from the offices of the Vice Provost for Global and Engaged Education and the Senior Vice Provost for Academic Affairs, CRLT is awarding two-year grants for courses or curricular initiatives that expand and enrich international themes, particularly in courses or departments with international connections as well as in those where international connections are not obvious.

 - Collaborate with a CRLT consultant to gather feedback and assess the course

-- Adding international topics to a current course
+- Adding international topics or examples to a current course

 - Creating a new course with a substantial international component

 - Teaching students to work across cultural differences

 - Helping students to see applications beyond the US context

 - Preparing students for successful learning experiences outside the US

 - Using instructional technology to internationalize a course